 Does this course cover HTML5?

-Yes, this course introduces HTML and contains a hands-on exercise to convert an existing page to use HTML semantics.
+Yes, this course introduces HTML5 and contains a hands-on exercise to convert an existing page to use HTML5 semantics.

 How much time is devoted to each topic?

 Times, including the workshops, are estimates; exact times may vary according to the needs of each class.